Visa Options for Studying in New Zealand – Students Visa

 • You are entitled to all medical and social benefits except for voting rights until you choose to apply for New Zealand citizenship.

 • After completing your course, you can choose your work location.
-You can hunt jobs for yourself and work and live for an indefinite period in New Zealand.
+You can hunt for jobs for yourself and work and live for an indefinite period in New Zealand.

 • After completing 3 years of stay in New Zealand, you can easily apply for New Zealand citizenship.

-• As a permanent resident, you can participate or take up any educational programs run by the New Zealand government.
+• As a permanent resident, you can participate in or take up any educational programs run by the New Zealand government.

 • You can request a loan from a New Zealand bank at 0% interest.